-The example in the attachment (see Wiring examples [ 320]) illustrates the basic connection to Quick DC-Link DL6B based on a DC link connection.
+The example in the attachment (see Wiring examples [] 334]) illustrates the basic connection to Quick DC-Link DL6B based on a DC link connection.

-11.3.2 Line fuse
+11.2.2 Line fuse

-The drive controller is designed exclusively for operation in TN networks or on wye sources.
-At a nominal voltage of 200 to $480 \, V{AC}$, they are permitted to supply a maximum differential short-circuit current in accordance with the following table:
+All device types are intended exclusively for operation on TN networks or wye sources that supply a maximum differential short-circuit current in accordance with the following table.